Iskul Bukol 20 Years After: The Ungasis and Escaleras Adventure: Original TV series cast

 Many members of the original 1978 TV series cast appear in the movie, aside from the three leads.
 They include Anthony Roquel (Tonette Macho), Mely Tagasa (Miss Tapia), Sharon Cuneta (Sharon Escalera), Redford White (Redford), Ariel Villasanta (Pekto), Bibeth Orteza (Bibeth Belibet), Kaye Torres (Kaye Flores) and Richie D'Horsie (Richie "Kabayo").

 Vic Sotto said the decision to get Richie D'Horsie for the film was difficult, considering that he, Tito Sotto, and Joey de Leon have bailed him out several times in past years due to drug charges but he did not change his ways.
 The trio stressed that the latest bail, where they paid ₱120,000.00, will be his last chance to reform.
 Ritchie D'Horsie eventually appeared on set during the last shooting day on November 11, 2008.

 The character of Mang Tem-i was retired as Bing Angeles had died in 2001.
 The movie was dedicated to him and series producer Emmanuel "Boy" Gatus, who died in October 2008.
-The movie was Redford White's final film appearance before his death in 2010.
+This marked Redford White's final film appearance before his death in 2010.

 Certain characters were introduced as an homage to past series characters.
 Joey de Leon's son, Keempee de Leon, plays Wympy, Joey Escalera's son by series character Patty Pulupot, a dancer at the Agogo Banana strip club.
 Gian Sotto, Tito Sotto's son, plays Gianni, Tito Escalera's son by Pulupot's colleague, Mercy Taga.
 Bubble Gang mainstay Mykah appears in a short scene as Mang Tem-i's daughter Tem-ita.